ausfestivus/andrews-configs/readme.md

 # andrews-configs
 Bringing all my dotfiles, ssh keys and other assorted config files into github.
 Based on http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/

-Also losely based on https://github.com/natelandau/shell-scripts and http://stefaanlippens.net/bashrc_and_others/ ()
+Also loosely based on https://github.com/natelandau/shell-scripts and http://stefaanlippens.net/bashrc_and_others/ ()
 and https://linux.die.net/Bash-Beginners-Guide/sect_03_01.html (nice intro to the shell files and their operating order) and http://stackoverflow.com/questions/415403/whats-the-difference-between-bashrc-bash-profile-and-environment